-All four actions aligned to this goal intend to contribute to the overall success of VCOE's service to expelled youth.
+All four actions aligned to this goal continue to contribute to the overall success of VCOE's service to expelled youth.
 The initial communication between the transition specialist and the sending district; the collection of a complete referral packet with detailed student information; the weekly meeting with the site administrator and transition specialist; and the coordination of services ensure each student is programmed into the correct courses with appropriate supports in place on their first day of attendance.
-The transition process runs smoothly and effectively as evidenced in the whole process taking under 10 days.
-Transportation has provided a much needed service to families living far from the Gateway campus and also to those with no means of transportation.
-Establishment of a rehabilitation plan containing individualized academic, behavioral, and social-emotional supports is critical in facilitating a student's return to their home school or graduation from Gateway.
+The transition process runs smoothly and effectively as evidenced in the whole process taking 10 days or less.